Alzheimer’s and Pet Companionship: Bringing Joy to Patients

 Research into the potential impact of pet companionship on the progression of Alzheimer’s disease has produced varied outcomes.

-Although there are clear positive effects, such as improved mood and increased social interaction through facilitated by pets, its direct influence on the progression of the disease is still uncertain.
+Although there are clear positive effects, such as improved mood and increased social interaction through communication facilitated by pets, its direct influence on the progression of the disease is still uncertain.

 Animal-assisted activities undoubtedly contribute to an enhanced quality of life for patients.